 This is because Influencers are seen as experts in their niches.

-An example of advertising in Stories of a beauty blogger on Instagram.
+An example of advertising is in Stories of a beauty blogger on Instagram.

 To get started with influencer marketing, you must define what type of influencer you’re targeting (their niche).